BRINIL/ExpenseTracker/README.md

 * On clicking the option *Add new category*.
 This will redirect us to a new page 'Add Categories', where we can add new categories.
 If we wish to remove some of the categories, we can do so by clicking 'remove'.
 * Then nextly, we have a page *View Spendings*, where we have the flexibility to view our expenses date wise and category wise(with a user selected time frame).

+The project is created by **Annet Jacob, Angitha G, J. Brinil John**.